ajmeese7/dynamic-page-retrieval/README.md

 Feel free to open a PR for README additions of GET requests in other languages, making a pretty homepage and displaying the information on the scraped page in a nicer format, better tests, better error handling, etc.

+### Ideas
+- Make npm package where you just put in the URL and get back the scraped content
+- Make similar projects in other languages (even though that was a bust before)